fpigeon/gatsby-blog/README.md

 ## Installing

-Install this starter (assuming Gatsby is installed) by running from your CLI:
+Install this starter (assuming Gatsby is installed) by running from your CLI:<br>
 `gatsby new lumen https://github.com/wpioneer/gatsby-starter-lumen`

 ## Getting Started